What is a Medical Home?

 - Greater Danbury Community Health Center’s Danbury School Based Health Center team had the highest scores for 3 out of 5 core measures: BMI documentation, Depression Screening, and Risk Assessment after successfully completing The School Health Services National Quality Initiative Collaborative Improvement and Innovation Network Project.

 GDCHC cares about what our patients experience.

-- Ninety percent (90%) of patients surveyed feel that our providers are courteous and caring.
+- Ninety-two percent (92%) of patients surveyed feel that our providers are courteous, friendly, and caring.

 Available Appointment Times:

 2nd Saturday monthly: 8AM- 6PM - by appointment

 Services in multiple languages and language line available.